kleinbottle/css-colors/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on the typst web app.
+These instructions will get you a copy of the project up and running on the Typst web app.

 ```typ
 #import "@preview/css-colors:0.1.0": *